shloksomani/PasswordGenerator/README.md

 # PasswordGenerator-
-Strong random password generator and can save the the output to a file of choice
+Strong random password generator which can save the the output to a file of choice locally